Glympse/glympse-journey-core/README.md

 method  |description
 :-------|:------------
-`init(newController)` | Called during invite initialization, with a reference to the GJC instance to be used for app to GJC notifications and requests.
+`init(newController, snapshotMode)` | Called during invite initialization, with a reference to the GJC instance to be used for app to GJC notifications and requests. `snapshotMode` is the current setting the GJC is using with respect to running in "snapshot" mode.
+Returns the number of components that need to initialize before it is ready for viewing (used for UI sync during snapshot mode).
 Refer below for the exposed GJC APIs.
 `cmd(cmd, args)` | A notification or command passed from the GJC controller to update the ViewManager-based app with updates to the EnRoute invite. `cmd` is a predefined identifier, defined either in the `glympse-journey-core.Defines.CMD`, or `glympse-adapter.GlympseAdapterDefines.MSG` namespaces. `args` are the support values associated with the passed `cmd` value.
 [TO-DO: Outline these in more detail]
 `notify(msg, args)` | Though not required, it is recommended to implement this interface for subcomponents of the app that need to bubble up or request some resource from the ViewManager.
 This is similar to the top-down `cmd` interface (i.e. from GJC to ViewManager), but with a bottom-up approach (i.e. from sub-components to ViewManager). `msg` values are generally custom/internal identifiers, save for some pre-defined message identifiers used in communicating with the GJC instance, or its subcomponents.